Choosing Where to Start

 The Two-Week Decision That Cost Six Weeks

-You’ve done the work.
-You mapped your decisions in Chapter 4.
-You scored them with FFCC in Chapter 5.
+At some point, choosing matters more than choosing perfectly.
+You mapped your decisions.
+You scored them with FFCC.
 The hard thinking is done.
-What remains is committing—and that’s harder than it sounds.
-Choosing feels risky because it means closing options.
-But not choosing is its own choice, and it’s almost always worse.
+What remains is committing—and not choosing is its own choice, almost always worse.

 When the Scorecard Isn’t Enough